sanskrit/raw_etexts_english/blogs/manasataramgini/2008/08/2008-08-12_a-geopolitical-round-up.md

 used the “democratic process” to bring upon themselves a government of taskara-s and kulu\~ncha-s who are veshyAputra-s.

-“*dugdhAbdhi dhavalaM tena saro dUra-girau kR^itaM |
+“*dugdhAbdhi dhavalaM tena saro dUra-girau kR^itam |
 amareshvara yAtrAyaM janair adyApi dR^ishyate ||*”
 kalhaNa’s rAjataraMgiNi 1.267